MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/Get-PlaceV3.md

 ### -AncestorId

 The AncestorId parameter specifies the guid of place.
 If the specified place found, it returns all places below this place in the directory hierarchy.
-For example, if a building's PlaceId is provided as the AncestorId, this would return all floors, rooms, and workspaces that are under that building in the directory hierarchy.
+For example, if a building's PlaceId is provided as the AncestorId, the command would return all floors, rooms, and workspaces that are under that building in the directory hierarchy.

 |Attribute|Description|
 |:-----------|:-----------|